 The duty of a real estate attorney is to guarantee that property is legally transferred from seller to buyer.
 These lawyers are in charge of document preparation and review, as well as ensuring that the title is clear and facilitating the transfer of cash.

-The particular responsibilities of a real estate lawyer may differ based on whether you, the seller, or the lender engage them, as well as what your state laws demand and what you need to make your property purchase go successfully.
+The particular responsibilities of a real estate lawyer can be different depending on whether you, the seller, or the lender employs them, as well as what your state laws demand or what you need to make your property transaction successful.

-For the majority of home buyers, purchasing real estate does not need to go to court for the majority of house buyers.
-A real estate lawyer, on the other hand, may draft or review all of the documents relating to your house purchase, including the contract, any extra agreements signed with the seller, documentation from your lender, and title and transfer documents.
-If you hire a real estate lawyer, he or she may also be present at the closing, either remotely or physically.
+For the majority of house purchasers, acquiring real estate does not need to go to court.
+A real estate lawyer, on the other hand, may draft or examine all paperwork relating to your house purchase, including the contract, any extra agreements signed with the seller, documentation from your lender, and title and transfer documents.
+If you hire a real estate attorney, they may also attend the closing in person or online.

-Additional aspects of the house purchase, such as title searches and title insurance, are sometimes handled by real estate attorneys to guarantee that there are no outstanding claims or liens against the property.
-They may also function as a third party to facilitate the transaction by providing evidence of the cash transfer to the seller and your lender.
+Real estate attorneys may also handle other aspects of the house acquisition, such as title searches and title insurance, to guarantee that there are no outstanding claims or liens against the property.
+They may also offer proof of the transfer of monies to the seller and your lender, or serve as a third party to expedite the transaction.

-Of course, if a problem arises that might cause the transaction to be delayed, a real estate attorney can assist.
+Of course, if an issue occurs that threatens to derail the sale, a real estate attorney can assist.

 Your decision to engage a real estate attorney will most certainly be influenced by where you want to buy property in the United States.
 States differ in their definitions of “practice of law,” thus what a real estate agent or notary can handle in one state may require an attorney in another.